SamirTalwar/smoke/README.md

 ## Installation

+You can download the latest release from the [Releases][] page.

-Currently, Smoke is in alpha, and as such is not packaged.
-You will need to build it yourself.
+You can also build it yourself.

 1. Install [Stack][], which we will use to compile the Haskell code.
 2. Clone the repository and `cd` into the directory.